Where is the Yukon?

 What's the easiest way to get to the Yukon?

 The easiest way to get here is by air.
-Major commercial airlines connect Whitehorse directly with Vancouver, Calgary and Edmonton.
+Major commercial airlines connect Whitehorse directly with Vancouver, Kelowna, Calgary, Edmonton, Ottawa, Yellowknife and Frankfurt, Germany!
 Air travel to Whitehorse is a daily, year-round service on major routes, and there are a variety of convenient connections from other North American cities.

 Is it still possible to find gold in the Yukon?